-Breastfeeding is associated with a healthy infant gutApril 30th, 2012 in Medical research /
+Breastfeeding is associated with a healthy infant gutApril 30, 2012 in Medicine & Health / Medical research

 Early colonization of the gut by microbes in infants is critical for development of their intestinal tract and in immune development.
 A new study, published in BioMed Central's open access journal Genome Biology, shows that differences in bacterial colonization of formula-fed and breast-fed babies leads to changes in the infant's expression of genes involved in the immune system, and in defense against pathogens.